Radiology policy for Insulin Pumps and Glucose Monitors

 Recommendations for Physicians ordering CT scan or X-ray:

-- If the CT scan will cover the area over the insulin pump, discuss with the patient if the pump can be safely moved, attached to a different location, turned off and for how long, or if alternative diabetes management is required.
+- Advise patient to remove device during exam.
+If the device cannot be removed or patient refuses, assess if imaging will cover the area over the insulin pump or CGM system and see if system can be safely moved, attached to a different location, turned off and for how long, or if alternative diabetes management is required.

-- If the pump is tethered to a cannula and can be safely moved, work with the patient to move it to avoid direct exposure to the primary x-ray beam
+- If system is tethered to a cannula and can be safely moved, work with the patient to move it to avoid direct exposure to the primary x-ray beam

-- If possible, avoid including the insulin pump inside the scanning range.
+- If possible, avoid including the insulin pump or CGM system inside the scanning range.
 Confirm the required anatomic range with the supervising radiologist.

-- For CT procedures where the medical device is located within the programmed scan range and cannot be safely moved or turned off, minimize direct x-ray exposure to the electronics of the infusion pump by using the lowest dose consistent with the needed level of diagnostic image quality and a lower dose delivery rate.
+- For CT and X-ray procedures where the medical device is located within the programmed scan range and cannot be safely moved or turned off, minimize direct x-ray exposure to the electronics of the infusion pump by following standard ALARA (as low as reasonably achievable) protocol.